This Week in Petroleum History – July 2 to July 8

 An explosion and fire on Occidental Petroleum’s Piper Alpha offshore production platform in the North Sea resulted in the deaths of 167 out of 224 personnel.
 It remains the most deadly offshore disaster of the petroleum industry.

 At the time of the explosion, Piper Alpha – originally designed for oil production – was receiving natural gas from two platforms while exporting gas to a compression platform.
 According to safety consultant Gary Karasek, “the initial explosion was caused by a misunderstanding of the readiness of a gas condensate pump that had been removed from service for maintenance of it’s pressure safety valve.”

-New offshore platform designs and operation engineering, evacuation technologies and safety procedures emerged following an official inquiry.
+The tragedy led to the world’s offshore oil and natural gas production industry to take a detailed look at its practices.
+New platform designs and operation engineering, evacuation technologies and safety procedures emerged following an official inquiry.
 “It was a ground-breaking effort, with numerous detailed findings and 106 recommendations, which were readily accepted by industry.”